-In each required course under these themes, students work on one or more of the personal capacities, such as mathematics, writing, and speaking.
-These general education requirements, courses in one's major field, and elective courses that students select constitute the total CAPS academic program and result in a minimum of 60 semester credits for graduation with an associate degree or 122 semester credits for graduation with a baccalaureate degree.
+In each general education course, students work on one or more of the personal capacities, such as mathematics, writing, and speaking.
+For the associate of arts degree, the general education and elective courses that students select constitute the total CAPS academic program and result in a minimum of 60 semester credits for graduation.
+For the associate of science degree, the general education, major, and elective courses that students select constitute the total CAPS academic program and result in a minimum of 60 semester credits for graduation.
+For baccalaureate degrees, the general education, core, major, and elective courses that students select constitute the total CAPS academic program and result in a minimum of 122 semester credits for graduation.
 Credits earned at a higher level may be counted toward required credit minimums.